Gundwane21/Ceng495-Cloud-THE2/README.md

 Book selection is made from a dropdown of all books in the database.
 Because making it a form would be too cumbersome for user.
 After any action done by the user respective book attribute is updated in books page.

+Dropdown shows the book name, author, publisher.
+More fields could be shown but it would decrease usability.

 Books Page:

 Books page has a big table giving all information about each book.
 It shows all of received reviews and its rating average.